 Why this category?

-Now-a-days we do not have enough time to waste.
-We all are busy!
+Now-a-days we do not have much time to spend for repeated works.
+We all are busy with learning new things.
 And we required some automation tools to reduce the work load and save the time.
 Python is a good and simple language for this purpose.
 Bookmark the Index page and read more about Python.

-Here in Crybit.com, I am (says Python Guru 🙂 ) going to introduce Python along with Linux command line tools & examples which will be helpful for Linux SysAdmins.
+Here in Crybit.com, going to introduce Python along with Linux command line tools & examples which will be helpful for Linux SysAdmins.
 You can directly integrate Python with your Shell, LOL!!

 I also try to compare Python with Bash.

 Okay lets start with “Hello World!” scripts..

 Here, the command line tool we used to compute the script is “ipython.”
 By using “ipython” you can simply test your Python scripts before executing it on your production server.

 The installation is simple.
 You can simply install it using YUM.
 Please see the snippet pasted below: